kubeshop/testkube/docs/docs/testkube-cloud/transition-from-oss.md

 ## Setting the Testkube CLI Context to Agent Mode

-Please follow the [context management](managing-cli-context.md) to configure your Testkube CLI in Cloud mode.
+Please follow the [context management guide](managing-cli-context.md) to configure your Testkube CLI in Cloud mode.

 ## Migrating the Testkube Resources